 Before we get into how to prepare and eat those artichokes, let’s talk a little bit about what they are and where they come from.

-The artichoke is actually the bud of a plant from the thistle family.
+Categorized as a vegetable, the artichoke is actually the bud of a plant from the thistle family.
 The edible portions are technically flower buds that have yet to bloom, but that still doesn’t make them a fruit.

 An artichoke consists of several parts, starting from the stem on the bottom that leads to the heart – the prized portion of the plant – which is surrounded by bristly fibers called “choke” (it’s aptly named because eating the choke might cause choking).
-Around the choke are layers of leaves, or bracts, which have pointy spines similar to thorns.
+Around the choke are layers of leaves, or bracts, which have pointed spines similar to thorns.

 How the artichoke ventured to the United States is not definitively known, but theories suggest that the Spanish probably brought the plant to California by the 19th century, and the French might have introduced artichokes to other American states, such as Louisiana.

 Today, over 99% of commercial artichokes in the US are grown in California – specifically in Coachella, Castroville, Thermal, and Oxnard.
 The state boasts a Mediterranean-like climate and soil, which allows the plants to thrive.
 There are many different varieties of artichokes, but Green Globes remain among the most common.
-Though artichokes are in stock year-round in most of the United States, their peak season is early spring and, to a lesser-degree, late autumn.

 How to Choose and Store Fresh Artichokes

-Fresh artichokes should be firm and somewhat hefty in weight relative to its size.
+Fresh artichokes should be firm and somewhat hefty in weight relative to their size.
 The leaves, or bracts, are ideally tightly packed.
 If an artichoke has dry, loosened bracts that are falling off in your hand, then you should search for a better one.
 The stem may appear brown, but this is fine as long as it’s not desiccated or clammy to the touch.
 Some artichoke fans swear by the “squeak test,” which involves giving the plant a squeeze and, if it’s fresh, the bracts should make a squeaking sound.

-When storing fresh artichokes before cooking, place them unwashed in a plastic bag in the refrigerator for up to one week – just be sure to cook them as soon as you notice the leaves start to spread.
+When storing fresh artichokes before cooking, place them unwashed in a plastic bag in the refrigerator for up to one week – just be sure to cook them as soon as you notice the leaves starting to spread.
 For cooked artichokes, store within two hours of cooking in an airtight container or wrapped tightly in aluminum foil or plastic wrap for up to five days.

 When it comes to freezing artichokes, it’s not recommended if uncooked as they’ll not only become discolored but will also yield poor flavor when cooked.
 Cooked artichokes, on the other hand, can be frozen for up to a year in an airtight container or heavy-duty freezer bag.